 Casual partner in the past six months

 The proportion of IQs at which a casual partner in the past six months was declared varied between 15% and 26% for men and between 8% and 17% for women (Figure 1c).
 There was a significant interaction between arm and trial round for men and women (both: p<0.001; Table 2 and 3), with statistically significantly higher odds of reporting a casual partner in the intervention arm compared to the control arm for both sexes at enrolment, and no consistent pattern over trial rounds.
 Figure 1c and table 4 suggest that for women, the odds of reporting a casual partner in the past six months decreased more rapidly in the intervention arm than in the control arm between trial rounds 1 and 7.
-At round 1, the odds are significantly higher in the intervention arm than the control (OR=1.46 [1.29-1.67], pval<0.001, Table 4).
+At round 1, the odds are significantly higher in the intervention arm than in the control arm (OR=1.46 [1.29-1.67], pval<0.001, Table 4).
 At round 7, the odds in the intervention arm were significantly lower than the reference category (OR=0.64 [0.46-0.91], pval=0.012, Table 4) whereas the odds in the control arm were not (pval=0.8, Table 4).
 The odds of reporting a casual partner among men and women significantly varied across calendar round, with no consistent pattern (Table 2 and 3).

 Condom use at last sex with regular partners